Advances in Oncology Treatment Options

 The Importance of Multidisciplinary Teams in Oncology Care

 Cancer care is complex and requires the expertise of a multidisciplinary team of healthcare professionals.
-This team may include medical oncologists, surgical oncologists, radiation oncologists, oncology nurses, social workers, pharmacists, dietitians, and others.
+This team may include surgical oncologists, radiation oncologists, oncology nurses, social workers, pharmacists, dietitians, and others.

 • Each team member brings unique skills and expertise to the patient’s care.